 The Chan Lab is part of the Department of Biomedical Engineering at Georgia Tech and Emory University.
 The goal of our lab is to use nanoscale engineering to detect and manage infections and microbiome health.
 Housed in the Petit H. Parker Institute for Bioengineering and Bioscience (IBB) on the Georgia Tech campus, we are part of a vibrant, collaborative research community comprised of engineers, scientists, and clinicians.
 Graduate student and UROP recruitment is always ongoing.
 For those interested in exploring opportunities in the lab, please email me with an attached CV at leslie.chan[at]gatech.edu.

 The Chan Lab is currently hiring one postdoctoral fellow and one research technician.
-Applicants for the postdoctoral position should have a Ph.D. and experience in drug delivery, biomaterials, chemical biology, or related areas.
+Applicants for the postdoctoral position should have a Ph.D. and experience in drug delivery, biomaterials, chemistry, chemical biology, or related areas.
 Research technician applicants should have a bachelor’s degree in biomedical engineering, chemistry, materials science, or a related field.
 This position is intended to be a temporary position for 1 year with potential for extension, and the successful applicant will work on projects as well as help with lab maintenance.
 Applicants should be self-driven, detail-oriented, and have a desire to be engaged intellectually in the science.
 Animal work experience is desired for both positions but not required.
 Those interested in applying should email their CV and a short cover letter to leslie.chan[at]gatech.edu.